x00tex/hackTheBox/Boxes/linux/Retired/pit/README.md

 ```

 [dskTable](https://oidref.com/1.3.6.1.4.1.2021.9): Disk watching information.
-Partions to be watched are configured by the snmpd.conf file of the agent.
+Partitions to be watched are configured by the snmpd.conf file of the agent.

 ```bash
 ❯ snmpwalk -v2c -c public 10.10.10.241 dskTable